Diet & Nutrition

 Michael and I love the Redbor and Winterbor varieties best.
 I noticed that insects in our no-spray gardens don’t seem to recognize the red plants as quickly so leave them alone—so Redbor is my all-time favorite.
 Other varieties include Dinosaur (Lacinato or Tuscan), ornamental (Salad Savoy) and Red Winter (Russian Red) kale.
 The Red Winter variety attracted more aphids than the green Winterbor varieties this year.

-Tear, slice or cut the kale leaf from the stem into bite sized pieces.
+For the Kale Chips, tear, slice or cut the kale leaf from the stem into bite sized pieces.
 Put them into a large mixing bowl.
 Drizzle kale with olive oil and sprinkle with seasoning salt.
 Toss until thoroughly coated then place the pieces single-layer onto cookie sheets and bake until crisp—about 15-20 minutes.

 So, what is Kale Slaw anyway?
-Obviously, the key ingredient in the slaw is Kale—organic, fresh and raw.
+Obviously, the key ingredient in kale slaw is Kale—organic, fresh and raw.
 There are many different types of Kale, and the flavors of each type can vary with the season.
 Try different types as the seasons change.
 Other ingredients that tend to get tossed into the mix are grated carrots, toasted cashews, scallions, red cabbage, mung, sunflower or lentil sprouts, toasted sunflower seeds, marinated tofu, and a plethora of other veggies, seeds, and nuts, only limited by our imagination or pantry stock.

 Lab result interpretation for dummies–well, not really, but at least you can understand most of it!